TencentBlueKing/legacy-bk-paas/readme_en.md

 [简体中文](readme.md) | English

->**Blueking main version V6, currently the project is not updated, only maintenance functions**
+>**BlueKing main version V6, currently the project is not updated, only maintenance functions**

 The BlueKing PaaS is an open development platform that allows developers to create, develop, deploy and manage SaaS applications quickly and easily.